Effective Date: January 1, 2020

 A19.
 Health care, private practice, and educational service delivery systems

 A20.
-Management and business practices, including but not limited to cost analysis, budgeting, coding, billing and reimbursement, and patient management
+Management and business practices, including but not limited to cost analysis, budgeting, coding, billing and reimbursement, and client/patient management

 A21.
-Advocacy for individual patient needs and for legislation beneficial to the profession and the individuals served
+Advocacy for individual client/patient needs and for legislation beneficial to the profession and the individuals served

 A22.
-Legal and ethical practices, including standards for professional conduct, patient rights, confidentiality, credentialing, and legislative and regulatory mandates
+Legal and ethical practices, including standards for professional conduct, client/patient rights, confidentiality, credentialing, and legislative and regulatory mandates

 A23.
-Principles and practices of effective supervision/mentoring of students, other professionals, and support personnel
+Principles and practices of effective clinical education and mentoring of students, other professionals, and support personnel

 Applicant has demonstrated knowledge of and skills in:

 B1.
-Educating the public and those at risk on prevention, potential causes, effects, and treatment of congenital and acquired auditory and vestibular disorders
+Educating the public and those at risk on the topics of prevention, potential causes, effects, and treatment of congenital and acquired auditory and vestibular disorders

 B2.
 Establishing relationships with professionals and community groups to promote hearing wellness for all individuals across the life span